Zim-L/Zim-L.github.io/pages/teaching.md

 ## Student Projects  <a name="projects"></a>

 My primary research interests lie in multi-objective optimisation, evolutionary computation and their applications.
-I am also interested in multi-agent models, artifical life and its intersection with computational STSE (science, technology, socity and environment).
+I am also interested in multi-agent models, artifical life and its intersection with STSE (science, technology, society and environment).

 If students are interested in conducting research/programming projects relate to the aboves, free feel to contact me.
 I would be happy to provide project ideas and support.